kskonovalov/euw-elementor-used-forms/README.md

 # Used Elementor Forms plugin for WordPress

-Simple way to check all Elementor forms (Elementor Pro Form widget) through the site
+Simple way to check all Elementor forms

 ### Purpose:
+Simple way to check all Elementor forms (Elementor Pro Form widget) through the site.
-Currently, there's no simple way to find all forms created with Elementor, as they're just widgets (same as all other widgets).
+Out of the box there's no simple way to find all the forms created with Elementor, as they're just widgets (same as all other widgets).
-Plugin helps to find all forms, pages where they're used and some important settings like reCaptcha, Honeypot, Saving form submissions to the DB enabled
+This plugin helps to find all forms, pages where they're used and some important settings like reCaptcha, Honeypot, Saving form submissions to the DB enabled.